 The CCWG notes that mechanisms A, B, and C allow for allocation of grants internationally, consistent with the following principle provided by the ICANN Board: “Global and Diversity Values: The mechanism selected should be able to evaluate proposals and make, administer, and monitor awards on a global basis in light of ICANN’s global role and diversity values.”
 ICANN org agrees that implementation should not be designed in a way that favors US-based entities.

 CCWG Recommendation #8: As one of the objectives for new gTLD Auction Proceeds fund allocation is to contribute to projects that support capacity building and underserved populations, consideration about how that objective is achieved should be given during the implementation phase.
 The CCWG does not have a particular preference about how to achieve the objective but provided guidance for the implementation phase (see hereunder).
+The CCWG notes that auction proceeds must be used in a manner that supports ICANN’s mission.

-Guidance for the Implementation Phase in relation to charter question #6: During the implementation phase further consideration needs to be given to how this objective can be achieved, also in conjunction with the other objectives that have been recommended by the CCWG.
+Guidance for the Implementation Phase in relation to charter question #6: During the implementation phase, further consideration needs to be given to how to contribute to projects that support capacity building and underserved populations, also in conjunction with the other objectives that have been recommended by the CCWG.
 In addition to enabling projects that support capacity building and underserved populations, attention should also be given to facilitating receipt of applications from diverse geographic regions and communities as well as how to support applications from diverse background.
-Further work will also need to be undertaken as part of the implementation phase on who and how to define ‘underserved populations’ as well as the guidance that is to be provided to the independent application evaluation panel to help inform a determination of which regions qualify as underserved regions and in which areas capacity building may be specifically needed.
+Further work will also need to be undertaken as part of the implementation phase on how to define ‘underserved populations’ as well as the guidance that is to be provided to the Independent Application Evaluation Panel to help inform a determination of which regions qualify as underserved regions and in which areas capacity building may be specifically needed.

 The CCWG discussed that one common method for reaching target populations and projects is to divide funds into segments and distribute funds to grant recipients in a series of “baskets,” each with a different programmatic focus.
 The CCWG suggests that in the implementation phase, it may be appropriate to consider such an approach, to the extent that it serves programmatic objectives.